 - Be welcoming.
 The Ed-Fi Community welcomes people of all backgrounds.
-This includes, but is not limited to, members of any race, ethnicity, culture, national origin, color, immigration status, social and economic class, educational level, sex, sexual orientation, age, family status, political belief, and religion.
+This includes, but is not limited to, members of any race, ethnicity, culture, national origin, color, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity, age, family status, political belief, and religion.
 Harassment and other exclusionary behavior aren't acceptable.

 - Be considerate and respectful.
 Your work will be used by other members of the Ed-Fi Community, and you in turn may depend on the work of others.
 Be thoughtful about how you characterize your experience with products, organizations, and other people.
 We are a community of professionals, and we conduct ourselves professionally.
 Communication should be appropriate for a professional or workplace environment.

 - When we disagree, try to understand why.
 Disagreements, both social and technical, happen all the time, and the Ed-Fi Community is no exception.
 It is important that we resolve disagreements and differing views constructively.
 The strength of the Ed-Fi Community comes from its varied members who are people from a wide range of backgrounds.
 Different people have different perspectives on issues.
 Being unable to understand why someone holds a viewpoint doesn’t mean that they’re wrong.

 - Be mindful that we value transparency.
 Share information, and be clear about your interests and motivations.
 You should, of course, not share information with the Ed-Fi Community that you feel is confidential or proprietary.
 (Certain business-related exceptions may exist, for example, responses to requests for proposal or meetings covered by a specific non-disclosure agreement, and so forth.)